terminalai/CVClassroom/README.md

 ## Reproducibility notes

+Most files in this project are in keras/tensorflow.

 ### Part 1: Stanford Cars Dataset
 1. download the zip file of the dataset here: [https://www.kaggle.com/datasets/jessicali9530/stanford-cars-dataset?resource=download]
 This is what the folder should look like after you extract: